teiband/python-plot-utilities/docs/histogram3d.md

     plot_xlabel : <str>
         Whether to show data_labels of each data set on their respective x axis position or not
-    dx_factor, dy_factor : scalars
+    color : list of lists, or tuple of tuples
+        Colors of each distributions.
+Needs to be at least the same length as the number of data series in X. Can be RGB colors, HEX colors, or valid color names in Python.
+If None, get_colors('tab10',N=N) will be queried. dx_factor, dy_factor : scalars
         Width factor 3D bars in x and y directions.
 For example, if dy_factor is 0.9, there will be a small gap between bars in y direction.